This scholarship is open to

 - Pursuing a general education program of study designed to transfer to a four year institution.
 (This scholarship is not available to vocational students)

 Award amount will be based on the amount donated throughout the year.
+Financial need will be considered.

 Gilbert and Félice Plain